SharePoint/sp-dev-docs/docs/solution-guidance/Document-library-templates-sample-app-for-SharePoint.md

 ---
-title: Document library templates sample add-in for SharePoint
+title: Document library templates sample SharePoint Add-in
-description:
-ms.date: 5/2/2018
+description: As part of your Enterprise Content Management (ECM) strategy, you can implement a custom document library template and customize site columns, site content types, taxonomy fields, version settings, and the default document content type. ms.date: 5/2/2018
 ---

-# Document library templates sample add-in for SharePoint
+# Document library templates sample SharePoint Add-in

-As part of your Enterprise Content Management (ECM) strategy, you can implement a custom document library template, and customize site columns, site content types, taxonomy fields, version settings, and the default document content type.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [ECM.DocumentLibraries](https://github.com/SharePoint/PnP/tree/master/Samples/ECM.DocumentLibraries) sample shows you how to use a provider-hosted add-in to create a list or document library, assign a content type to it, and remove the default content type.
+The ECM.DocumentLibraries sample shows you how to use a provider-hosted add-in to create a list or document library, assign a content type to it, and remove the default content type.
 Use this solution if you want to:

 - Create a list or document library and apply a default content type.
 - Assert greater control over the addition, maintenance, or implementation of localized versions of your custom fields.
 - Remove the default content type on a list or library.
 - Apply library configuration settings when you create a list or library.

 ## Before you begin
-<a name="sectionSection0"> </a>

-To get started, download the  [ECM.DocumentLibraries](https://github.com/SharePoint/PnP/tree/master/Samples/ECM.DocumentLibraries) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [ECM.DocumentLibraries](https://github.com/SharePoint/PnP/tree/master/Samples/ECM.DocumentLibraries) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

-Users accessing the ECM.DocumentLibraries add-in must have permissions to manage lists.
-The  **DoesUserHavePermission** method in Default.aspx.cs checks the user's permissions to ensure they can manage lists.
+Users accessing the ECM.DocumentLibraries sample add-in must have permissions to manage lists.
+The **DoesUserHavePermission** method in Default.aspx.cs checks the user's permissions to ensure that they can manage lists.
 If the user does not have permissions to manage lists, the add-in presents an error message to the user.

 ```csharp
 private bool DoesUserHavePermission()